About Grainger County

 Sales tax permits and related tax registrations are handled by the Tennessee Department of Revenue and can be searched or verified through their systems.
 Professional licenses for occupations such as contractors, real estate agents, healthcare providers, and others are issued by respective Tennessee state licensing boards, with searchable databases typically available on each board's website.
 Local business licenses and permits may be required by incorporated municipalities within Grainger County, including Bean Station and Rutledge, which maintain their own business licensing requirements for businesses operating within city limits.

-Building permits, zoning approvals, and land use permits are issued by the Grainger County Building & Codes Department or Planning Commission, which can provide information on permits issued, inspections, and zoning classifications.
-The Grainger County Chamber of Commerce, while not a governmental agency, serves as a resource for businesses and maintains business directories and economic development information.
-Contact information for local business resources can typically be found through the county government website or by contacting the County Mayor's office.
+Building permits, zoning approvals, and land use permits are issued by Grainger County Building & Codes Department or Planning Commission, which can provide information on permits issued, inspections, and zoning classifications.
+Grainger County Chamber of Commerce, while not a governmental agency, is a resource for businesses and maintains business directories and economic development information.
+Contact information for local business resources can typically be found through Grainger County government website or by contacting the County Mayor's office.

 Elections & Voter Records

-Elections in Grainger County, Tennessee are administered by the Grainger County Election Commission, which oversees voter registration, polling place operations, absentee voting, and election result certification.
-The Election Commission office is located at the Grainger County Courthouse complex in Rutledge and can be reached at (865) 828-3605 during regular business hours.
+Elections in Grainger County, Tennessee are administered by Grainger County Election Commission, which oversees voter registration, polling place operations, absentee voting, and election result certification.
+The Election Commission office is located at Grainger County Courthouse complex in Rutledge and can be reached at during regular business hours.
+Voter registration in Grainger County can be completed in person at the Election Commission office, by mail using the Tennessee voter registration form, or online through the Tennessee Secretary of State's website at GoVoteTN.com.

 • First-time voters who register by mail may be required to vote in person for their first election.